Russians out to prove they are 'worthy' World Cup hosts | CBC Sports

 ST. PETERBURG, Russia — Fears of doomsday scenarios in Russia kept many at home.

-After the samba flow of Rio beaches where Caipirinhas were the liquid diet four years ago, we come to Russia curious if we will be rubbernecking carnage or in fact a part of it.
+After the samba flow of Rio beaches where Caipirinhas were the liquid diet four years ago, we come to Russia curious if we will be rubbernecking carnage or, in fact, a part of it.

 So far so good.